armanfm/ExplorerChem/README.md

 V3 = evidence A + B + C + D, previousResultId = V2
 ```

-Every version receives a new `resultId` and `resultHash`.
-Earlier versions remain available and are never overwritten.
+Every revision receives a new `resultId`, a fresh pair of private salts and
+new `resultHash`/`aggregateInputHash` commitments.
+Earlier versions remain
+available and are never overwritten.
+Status may change between revisions.

+The corrected contract requires revision 1 for a new root and predecessor
+revision + 1 for an update.
+A predecessor must exist, belong to the same actor
+and have no successor yet. `nextResultId` records that successor and rejects
+forks of an already superseded revision. `calculationVersion` means result
+revision; algorithm versions are committed privately instead.

+One actor can have independent histories for different private balances.
+Because lots are not public, the backend/CRE must select the correct history
+and prevent duplicate roots for the same private balance.

 An evidence record already marked `MATCHED` does not automatically return to `PENDING`.
 Its document integrity and relationships may still be revalidated during a relevant run.
 If new evidence changes the graph or calculation, the CRE creates a new result version while preserving the previous history.